released February, 2016

 Kids locked in a classroom without a teacher and without their phones must use critical thinking and collaboration to overcome the dogma that puts all of their lives at risk.

 We are all one, but tragically don't know it.
 Although on the surface "Air" is a perplexing narrative, this film has proven to be one of the most popular because of the growing intensity of its off-beat scenes.
-Working in conjunction with Mr. Lauchu's Science Academy to formulate a quantum mechanics-based plot (we are not individual entities and the non-linear perception of time), "Air" is about bully who has an asthma attack, then awakens to find her self residing inside of the bodies and lives of her scared victims.
-With her fearless soul inhabiting the body now, the bully's journey through different human vessels forces her to embark on a journey back to her asthma-stricken body.
+Working in conjunction with Mr. Lauchu's Science Academy to formulate a quantum mechanics-based plot (we are not individual entities and the non-linear perception of time), "Air" is about bully who has an asthma attack, then awakens to find herself residing inside of the bodies and lives of her scared victims.
+With the bully's fearless, dispassionate soul inhabiting different bodies, her journey through different human vessels forces her to embark on a journey back to her asthma-stricken body.
 This film was an "Official Selection" of the highly competitive International Children's Film Festival, which screened at LACMA & the Children's division of Comic Con in San Diego.

 Tales of Miscommunication & Fractured Personalities